Table of Contents

 Advanced tracking methods

-By tracking and consuming the inventory, we're not only tracking what gets used but exactly how much.
-Unfortunately, this method does have a couple of drawbacks:
+Where this method differs from the first, more basic, method shown is in the act of tracking the Inventory Items and their consumption.
+By tracking and consuming the inventory, we're not only tracking what gets used, but exactly how much.
+Unfortunately, this method does have a drawback:

 1. It's difficult to keep track of exactly where the inventory was consumed.
 For example, in the above scenario where the inventory was consumed on a job, there's no easy way to historically track where the inventory was consumed.